 The first new entrance was the Indian Royal Enfield, leader in this segment in the entire region.
 IFAD Motors Ltd. has immediately signed a memorandum of understanding with Royal Enfield to import (and probably locally produce) their product in the country.

 The domestic market is at the highest level ever and in 2022 sales have been substantially flat from the previous year at 587.000 units.

 The market leader Bajaj Auto is progressively losing terrain under the competition of Hero Motor, TVS Motor and Chinese manufacturers, while the domestic producer, Runner positively ended the IPO process finding fresch capital to further boost the business.

 The Indian Bajaj Auto is producing locally since the 2015 and was immediately followed by TVS, Hero Motors, Suzuki and Yamaha.

 The last to open a plan was Honda.
-Indeed, Honda opened its motorcycle plant in November 2018.
-The plant should be expanded in 2021 for a new capacity of 200.000 units.
+Indeed, Honda opened its motorcycle plant in November 2018 with a current capacity of 200.000 annual production.

 Actually over 80% of two-wheelers sold in Bangladesh are locally manufactured.

 In Bangladesh, the import duty is 45% keeping the motorcycles prices about 2.5 times higher than those in India.
 However, local manufacturers can agree with the government a discount on this duty, if they produce at least one fifth of the bike in the country.